 Good scone recipes are hard to find.
 Get one step wrong in a scone recipe and it's ruined.
-Timing and temperature and CREAM are everything.
-After consulting with an expert in the field (Heather Perine, friend and author of Boston Girl Bakes and The Baking Bible), we think we've nailed it.
-It's so good in fact, that we're calling it (Copycat Starbucks) Vanilla Bean Scones.
-Though maybe ours is better. ;) Actually, nothing compares to Heather's Orange Cranberry Scones.
-But, this recipe made with scraped vanilla beans is a close second.
+Timing and temperature are everything.
+After consulting with an expert in the field - Heather Perine, friend and author of Boston Girl Bakes - I think I've nailed it.
+Actually, nothing compares to Heather's Orange Cranberry Scones.
+But, this recipe made with actual vanilla beans is a close second. ;)

 Makes 24 mini scones

 Ingredients: For scones: 2 cups bread or all-purpose flour 1/3 cup granulated white sugar 1 1/2 teaspoons baking powder 1/2 teaspoon salt 1/2 cup (1 stick) cold, unsalted butter

 2 teaspoons pure vanilla extract

 1 cup powdered sugar Seeds scraped from one vanilla bean

 1. Adjust oven rack to middle position and preheat oven to 375 degrees.
 Line a baking sheet with parchment paper.
 2. Cut butter into 1/2-inch cubes and return to refrigerator.
 3. Whip the cream with a hand-held electric mixer just until soft peaks form when beaters are lifted.
 Place into the refrigerator.